darthidi0t/f5-waap-training/lab1/voltConsole.rst

 If you have NOT received an email from our system you may need to provide an alternate email address that we can use for the purposes of this lab.

-The following is a video that covers the steps involved.

-.. raw:: html

-  <iframe width="560" height="315" src="https://www.youtube.com/embed/AGV6z1-7NdU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-**VoltConsole**
+**Distributed Cloud Console**

-VoltConsole is a SaaS control-plane for Volterra services that provides a UI and API for managing network, security, and compute services.
+Distributed Cloud Console is a SaaS control-plane for Volterra services that provides a UI and API for managing network, security, and compute services.

-VoltConsole can manage "sites" in existing on-prem data centers and sites in AWS, Azure, and GCP cloud environments.
+Distributed Cloud Console can manage "sites" in existing on-prem data centers and sites in AWS, Azure, and GCP cloud environments.

-Using VoltConsole, an end-user can centrally manage a distributed application environment.
+Using Distributed Cloud Console, an end-user can centrally manage a distributed application environment.

 Terminology
 ~~~~~~~~~~~~~